AssetFetch/spec/spec.md

 - **Connection checking (optional):** If the provider requires authentication from the client, then an additional step is performed to confirm that the connection has been established and that the user has been logged in successfully.
 - **Browsing assets:** The client receives a list of available assets from the provider and displays it to the user.
 This list can be influenced using  parameters to implement common filtering techniques, such as keyword- or category-based searching.
 The user chooses an asset they with to obtain.
 - **Implementation negotiation:** The client receives a list of available implementations for the chosen asset.
 This list can again be controlled using parameters to implement common per-asset choices like resolution or level-of-detail.
 The client then determines based on the metadata which of the implementations offered by the provider are viable for its environment/host application and chooses one implementation, possibly with manual support of the user.
-- **Component Unlocking (optional):** If the provider requires component unlocking, then relevant unlocking information was already included in the implementation metadata.
-The client uses this data to make the required unlocking queries to the provider which ensures that the provider will actually allow the download during the next step.
-If component unlocking is not required by the provider then this step can be skipped.
+- **Component Unlocking (optional):** If the provider requires component unlocking, then the relevant information was already included in the implementation metadata.
+The client uses this data to inform the user about the upcoming charges and (if requested) performs the required unlocking queries to the provider.
+With the queries made, the provider will actually allow the download during the next step.
+If component unlocking is not required by the provider then this step can be skipped entirely.
-- **Downloading and arranging**: The client uses the download information it obtained together with the other implementation metadata to download the component files and arrange them in a local file system directory or similar storage location.
+- **Downloading and arranging**: The client uses the download information it obtained together with the other implementation metadata to download the component files via HTTP and arrange them in a local file system directory or similar storage location.
 - **Local handling**: Finally, the client "handles" the files it downloaded along with aid from the implementation metadata.
-This "handling" can vary between clients developed for different host applications, but it usually involves importing the downloaded resources into the currently open project/scene or placing the data in a local repository, such as an application's proprietary asset management solution.
+This "handling" is again controlled by implementation metadata can vary between clients developed for different host applications, but it usually involves importing the downloaded resources into the currently open project/scene or placing the data in a local repository, such as an application's proprietary asset management solution.

 ## 3.2.
 Initialization